mendix/docs/content/en/docs/appstore/modules/saml.md

 ### 4.2 Multi-tier Delegated Authentication{#delegated-auth}

 {{% alert color="warning" %}}
 This feature is deprecated.
-The complexity of the necessary configurations doesn’t correspond with Mendix ambition to provide an easy ‘low code experience’ and Mendix cannot provide support for it.
+The complexity of the necessary configurations doesn’t correspond with Mendix's ambition to provide an easy ‘low code experience’ and Mendix cannot provide support for it.

 Customers are advised to use OAuth bearer tokens instead.
 {{% /alert %}}